Find Grad Schools

 16 Yearly Graduations

 California State University - Bakersfield comes in at #10 on our list of the most popular colleges offering master's degrees in romance languages.
 Each year, around 11,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 16 master's degrees were handed out to romance languages majors at CSUB.
-Around 94% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+During the most recent year for which we have data, 16 people received their master's degree in romance languages from CSUB.
+Around 63% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #10